DoTheEvo/selfhosted-apps-docker/beginners-speedrun-selfhosting/readme.md

 * A **spare PC** that will be the server.
 Can be a **virtualmachine**.
 * **Google** and **chatGPT**.<br>
-  If the guide says do X, and steps seem insuficient, you google that shit and add the word **youtube**, or you ask chatGPT few questions.
+  If the guide says do X, and steps seem insufficient, you google that shit and add the word **youtube**, or you ask chatGPT few questions.